theocat0/Full-Whisper-Dictation-for-Mac/README.md

 3. **Ensure System Stability**
    - Focus on the reliability and robustness of the application for daily use.
    - Implement error handling and continuous performance testing.

-## Conclusion

-This project aims to merge advanced AI dictation capabilities with user-friendly MacOS integration, specifically tailored to enhance accessibility for users like myself who face challenges with traditional typing due to dyslexia.
-Your interest and feedback are invaluable as I undertake this learning journey.
-Thank you for your support!